 Some conflicts are passed down from generation to generation, either because of their size, or because they simmer at a low boil with little violence.
 Others were ostensibly declared wars that never ended due to various diplomatic irregularities or political quirks.
 In either case, the wars listed here are the longest wars in history.

-In fact, the longest war in history, the Punic Wars, lasted over two thousand years - but only had 80 years of combat.
-Another incredibly long war, the 335 Years War, never had a shot fired and had been forgotten about until a ceremonial treaty was signed ending it.
+In fact, the longest war in history, the Punic Wars, lasted over 2,000 years - but only had 80 years of combat.
+Another incredibly long war, the 335 Years' War, never had a shot fired and was forgotten until a ceremonial treaty was signed ending it.

-Three brutal wars between Rome and Carthage between 264 BCE and 146 BCE ended with Carthage destroyed, conquered and the city itself sacked and burned.
+Three brutal wars between Rome and Carthage between 264 BC and 146 BC ended with Carthage destroyed and conquered, and the city itself sacked and burned.
 That would seem to be the end of it, except for the fact that due to the destroying, sacking, and burning, Carthage never actually signed a peace treaty that ended the war with Rome.